CMU-IDS-2022/final-project-atd-2/Proposal.md

 # Dataset Group 2
 Data Processing

--Do you have to do substantial data cleanup?
+Do you have to do substantial data cleanup?

--No, we just dropped any null values that were present in the final_dataset1 and final_dataset2 files
+No, we just dropped any null values that were present in the final_dataset1 and final_dataset2 files

 What quantities do you plan to derive from your data?
 1)Impact of mitigation strategies preventing climate change